Mikel Rico: Athletic Bilbao

 Rico joined Athletic Bilbao in late August 2013, penning a three-year deal with a €35 million buyout clause.
 He played his first game with his new team on 1 September, the first half of a 3–1 away defeat to Real Madrid.
 He featured in 94 matches in all competitions over his first two seasons – starting the vast majority – including all of his team's matches in the 2014–15 UEFA Champions League campaign, and culminating in the final defeat to FC Barcelona in the Copa del Rey.
 Thereafter, he was used less frequently by head coach Ernesto Valverde, appearing in 30 fixtures during 2015–16 and 23 during 2016–17 but often as a late substitute.

 Under José Ángel Ziganda in 2017–18, it appeared Rico's spell at the club was coming to an end as he made no league appearances at all in the first portion of the campaign after recovering from some physical issues, even as the new coach tried out various squad members to find the optimal personnel for his tactics.
 However, after finally being introduced to the team from the bench during a match against Villarreal CF (1–1) on 19 November 2017, shortly after his 33rd birthday, he became a regular starter again, playing the entirety of the next eight league games and two in the Europa League in which Athletic remained undefeated.

 On 2 February 2018, 33-year-old Rico signed a contract extension running until June 2019.
 In early 2019, it was announced that he would leave at the end of the season when that contract ended.
 The club's final home match involved tributes to him, as well as fellow long-serving squad members Ander Iturraspe and Markel Susaeta who were also departing in similar circumstances.

 Return to Huesca

 On 7 July 2019, Rico returned to Huesca as a free agent.
 The 35-year-old scored seven goals from 42 appearances in the first season in his third spell, and the champions returned to the top tier after one year out.

 Cartagena

 On 24 June 2022, Rico signed a one-year contract with FC Cartagena in the second division.
+On 24 May 2024, he announced his retirement at the end of the season.